caiogondim/js-konami-code-event/README.md

 Type this sequence **⬆ ⬆ ⬇ ⬇ ⬅ ➡ ⬅ ➡ B A** to trigger the event.

+## How to contribute

+1. Fork this repository
+2. Run `bower install` to install jasmine.
+3. Run `npm install` to install Grunt.
+4. Create a new branch for each feature or improvement
+5. Ensure that your code is accompanied with tests.
+6. Send a pull request from each feature branch to the develop branch.

 ## License

 Copyright © 2013 [Caio Gondim](http://caiogondim.com)